starphys/professor_stats_com/README.md

 ## Prerequisites:
 Download and install the LTS version of Node.js here: https://nodejs.org/en

+## Prepopulated Data
+This repository includes a prepopulated database with a small number of professors, reviewers, courses, and reviews.

 ## Install and Run
 In a git-enabled terminal, execute the following commands:
 `git clone https://github.com/starphys/professor_stats_com.git`